Telecommunications in Nepal

 Nepal's telecommunication network has increased over the years significantly, with the number of telephone users (both fixed and mobile phone) reaching 40,789,198 as of 14 May 2019.

 Nepal Telecommunications Authority (NTA) is the regulatory body of telecommunications in the country.
 According to the latest figures, eight companies have been licensed to operate voice-based telephony services, out of which five are heavily invested by foreign companies.
 The investment market of telecom is a subject of interest for many foreign companies and NTA itself as it has to prepare the regulations on hand.

-According to the latest Management Information system (MIS) report of the Nepal Telecommunications Authority (NTA), 97.65 percent of 26.49 million people in the country have access to telephone service.
+According to the latest Management Information system (MIS) report of the Nepal Telecommunications Authority (NTA), 97.65 per cent of 26.49 million people in the country have access to telephone service.
 The report includes data of up to mid-December 2014.
 Telephone penetration increased by 12.88 percentage points in one year.
-It stood at 84.77 percent in mid-December 2013.
+It stood at 84.77 per cent in mid-December 2013.